Depending on the type of aid, payments will be applied to either your student account or made directly to you.

 - Excess aid from anticipated aid (if your student account indicates aid has been processed but not disbursed, you may be eligible for a cash advance)

 More about procedures for various payment types

 Federal Title IV financial aid, excluding federal work-study, is applied directly to your tuition and fees account.
 Your student account contains charges for tuition, allowable fees, and room and board.
 It may also include charges such as library fines, parking fines, room damage charges, and health service fees.

 You may authorize the University to use your Title IV aid to pay for all charges billed to your account or to limit your Title IV payments to tuition, allowable fees, and room and board charges.
 You may change this authorization at any time through the Office of Student Accounts.

 Federal Work-Study funds are not automatically credited towards student accounts.
 They are issued directly to you.
 The University Payroll department now requires work-study paychecks to be direct-deposited into your bank account.
-Set up direct deposit on the HRIS Self Service web site.
+Set up direct deposit on the Faculty and Staff Information System

 Pay is deposited on a biweekly basis.
 You will receive it on Fridays, two weeks after the end of the pay period.